 Therefore, you might experience that Butter is not accessible either to you as a host or to the guests you've invited to your session.

 If your participants experience these firewall issues, we recommend running a trial session with one of the future guests before you schedule and plan the entire workshop.

 If you work at a company where you want to get Butter whitelisted, you can share this guide containing instructions for your IT department:

-If you're on corporate WiFi, you might be inside the corporate VPN and firewall.
+If you're on corporate WiFi, you might be inside a corporate VPN and firewall.

 The first four make up our core infrastructure.
-Twilio and Xirsys domains are TURN relay providers that we use to route audio and video for users behind firewalls.
+The Twilio and Xirsys domains are TURN relay providers that we use to route audio and video for users behind firewalls.

 Firewalls can also be configured to allow UDP hole punching to the following ports: 40000 - 65534 for audio and video.

 Usually, we don't need this, as Option 2 should work well.